unclenachoduh/langDetect/README.md

 **Future System Improvements**

-_The system could be improved by including n-gram and character-level training beyond the current unigram model.
-N-gram training models would likely improve the system accuracy, and character-level training could make the system work for languages with character systems and word-level syntax that varies from the developer's native language (English)._
+The system could be improved by including n-gram and character-level training beyond the current unigram model.
+N-gram training models would likely improve the system accuracy, and character-level training could make the system work for languages with character systems and word-level syntax that varies from the developer's native language (English).

-_On an unseen dataset, the system encountered some encoding errors._
+On an unseen dataset, the system encountered some encoding errors.
+Some encoding expertise is needed to ensure processing.

 ## Running The System